The Ordsall Chord links Manchester’s Victoria, Oxford Road and Piccadilly stations and is part of the Great North Rail

 Project milestones at a glance

-Princes bridge has been taken down and replaced by the new footbridge crossing the River Irwell.
-It will open to the public later this year.
+- Princes bridge has been taken down and replaced by the new footbridge crossing the River Irwell.
+It will open to the public at a later stage.

-Stephenson’s bridge has been painstakingly cleaned underneath.
+- Stephenson’s bridge has been painstakingly cleaned underneath.
 The process took two weeks and the bridge was cleaned by hand.
-Other work is ongoing.
+Restoration work is ongoing.

-The Trinity Way bridge has been lifted into place.
+- The Trinity Way bridge was lifted into place.